certeu/morio/docs/docs/guides/idps/readme.md

 **Restrictions**

 - The `mrt` provider requires the _Morio Root Token_ to authenticate, which is created at the initial setup of Morio, and only shown at that time.
-- The `mrt` provider only takes the _Morio Root Token_ as input, there is no username.
+- The `mrt` provider only takes the _Morio Root Token_ as input -- there is no username.
 - You can only have 1 instance of the `mrt` provider, and its ID must always be `mrt`.

 **Provider-specific functionality**